gmwasi/AppointmentScheduler/README.md

 #### Steps to run

 - Update the connection string in appsettings.json in AppointmentScheduler
+- Update the ValidAudience with the address of the client app including the port in the appsettings.json(Default is http://localhost:3000)
+- Update the ValidIssuer with the address of the client app including the port in the appsettings.json(Default is https://localhost:5001)
+- under AppointmentScheduler\Properties\launchsettings.json update the applicationUrl with the backend app http and https addresses if both exist or either
 - on Postgres create a database with the name matching the one on the appsettings.json
 - In the terminal, navigate to the root directory type "dotnet build" and hit "Enter".
 - In the terminal, navigate to the "AppointmentScheduler" type "dotnet run" and hit "Enter".